MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article.**

-You can redirect users to OneDrive for Business in Office 365 when they click **OneDrive** or **Sites** on the navigation bar or the app launcher.
-In this article are the steps you need to configure your on-premises environment to connect with OneDrive for Business in Office 365.
+You can redirect users to OneDrive for Business, on the navigation bar or the app launcher, when they select **OneDrive** or **Sites**.
+This article provides the steps to configure your on-premises environment to connect with OneDrive for Business.
 You can find an overview of the process in [Plan for hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).

 ## Video demonstration